echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 will have to prevent all third-party devices from operating.
 Neither option is without negative consequences.

+# Use cases: Child Online Protection

+## Context

+In the context of Child Online Protection (COP), the primary aim for illegal content is removal of content at source.
+Blocking and filtering adds friction, but it is not the end result.
+Block lists allow to reduce access while giving time to entities dedicated to Child Online Protection to work to have content removed.

+In this context, when the SNI is key doing that for encrypted websites and in particular when hosts are slow to remove content as it is the case in popular hosting countries.

+But for legal content that is harmful, or not appropriate for young people or in the workplace, e.g. sexual content, gambling, self-harm, animal cruelty, the content cannot be removed if it is not illegal.

+The only option is to detect and block.
+Implementing ECH is removing a key tool e.g. for schools to meet their statutory requirements to prevent their networks being used to access content that is harmful or inappropriate for children, same with employees in enterprise networks.

+At the moment some countries either incentivise or make it mandatory that operators may offer network based service such as parental controls {{DECRETO28}} or have laws in the making {{SREN}}.
+These would typically be implemented as DNS and/or SNI based controls.

+However these controls can be circumvented by children who know how to change their DNS parameters to point back to "adult" DNS services.

+(TBD: add UK examples on suicide, IWF next report, the term CSAM, etc.)

+##  Implications

+As there is a vast global unawareness of ECH, few people in charge realize the problem posed by ECH and are caught by surprise to even consider mitigations approaches or a migration plan.

+In Child Online Protection use cases, most of the time, there is little to no programmatic control, or control at all, over the endpoints or the networks, not to mention BYOD.

+And even on the network, the IAB is taking a direction [NOEPSCAN] which doesn't seem to give a chance to prepare a migration to an alternative solution on the endpoint.

+(TBD: How encryption is hindering investigations when children want to report issues, etc., )

+##  Mitigations

+When ECH is deployed, if it becomes impossible to maintain blocking or filtering at network level, mitigations may still be possible at the endpoint.

+There are few attempts to provide solutions {{VFDNSERRORSVIDEO}},
+{{VFDNSERRORSSLIDES}} or {{BRCMWEBEXT}} which is based on the idea to inspect the destination before anything goes on the wire, within the web browser via a web extension.

+This is not a panacea as a web extension, in residential user context and in particular in COP context needs to be voluntarily installed and so can be easily disabled.
+Moreover this is only web browser context.

+In this particular case, the fact that web browsers do not exhibit standard APIs adds to the difficulty to the need to orchestrate the web extension with the operating system.
+An area where Regulators may consider be prescriptive.

 # Use Cases: The Impact of ECH on private network contexts (enterprises or
 other organisations)